About the SFLD

 - A superfamily is a broader set of evolutionarily related enzymes with a shared chemical function that maps to a conserved set of active site features.
 Superfamilies in which members can be highly divergent and catalyze many different overall reactions are termed functionally diverse or mechanistically diverse.
 Such superfamilies tend to exhibit complicated structure-function relationships and pose challenges to protein annotation and design.

-For example, the figure below shows striking conservation of active site residues among members of the enolase superfamily (ES).
-The conserved residues (left) participate in a common partial reaction, abstraction of the proton shown in red, within very different overall reactions (right):
+For example, the figure below shows striking conservation of active site residues among diverse members of the enolase superfamily.
+The conserved residues (left) participate in a common partial reaction, proton abstraction, within very different overall reactions (right):

 Additional levels in the hierarchy: